Extra innings: Notable postseason extra-inning games

-The second 18-inning game was Game 2 of the 2014 National League Division Series, with the visiting San Francisco Giants winning 2–1 over the Washington Nationals.
+The second 18-inning game was Game 2 of the 2014 National League Division Series, when the visiting San Francisco Giants defeated the Washington Nationals 2–1.
 The game ended just after midnight on October 5, 2014, and lasted 6 hours 23 minutes.
 The Nationals had been leading 1–0 with two out in the ninth inning, with starter Jordan Zimmermann one out away from a complete-game shutout.
 Following a decision by manager Matt Williams to remove Zimmermann with two out after he walked Joe Panik, Washington closer Drew Storen gave up a single to Giants catcher Buster Posey and an RBI double to Pablo Sandoval, scoring Panik to tie the game 1–1.
 Posey was thrown out at the plate trying to score the second San Francisco run on Sandoval's double.
 After Sergio Romo retired the Nationals in order in the bottom half, the game went into extra innings.
 There was no further scoring until Giants first baseman Brandon Belt led off the top of the 18th inning with a home run.
 Hunter Strickland, a September call-up, recorded the save.
 Until 2022, this was the only one to go the full 18 innings.

 The third 18-inning game was Game 3 of the 2018 World Series.
 It was played on October 26, 2018, between the Boston Red Sox and Los Angeles Dodgers at Dodger Stadium.
 The Dodgers took a 1–0 lead in the 3rd inning when Joc Pederson homered off of Boston starter Rick Porcello.
 The Red Sox tied the game in the top of the 8th when Jackie Bradley Jr. hit a solo home run off of Dodgers closer Kenley Jansen.
 The game remained deadlocked at 1 until the 13th inning when Brock Holt scored on a throwing error by Dodgers reliever Scott Alexander.
 The Dodgers subsequently tied it again at 2 in the bottom of the inning, when Max Muncy scored on a throwing error by Red Sox second baseman Ian Kinsler (who had entered the game in the 10th inning as a pinch runner).
 The score remained 2–2 until the bottom of the 18th, when Muncy (who had missed a walk-off home run in the 15th inning by mere inches) hit a walk-off solo home run off of Red Sox pitcher Nathan Eovaldi (who was in his 7th inning of relief).
 The winning pitcher for the Dodgers was Alex Wood.
 With a duration of 7 hours and 20 minutes, this was also the longest postseason game by time in MLB history.